Listed on this page are our direct Bender

 Catharina Kamuf who was born in Rettigheim, Baden.
 Johann never married

-and was a soldier GroBherzogl. most likely during the end of the
+and was a soldier most likely during the end of the

 Napoleonic Wars or soon thereafter.
 Johann Wendelin Bender is my Bender